 If you have read Foam Rolling, and I would recommend that you do, you know that exercises on the foam roller are a wonderful way for self-myofascial release.
 Rolling the knots out of your muscles elongates them and balances you.

 If you are looking for a good foam roller for the price, look no further.
-Click here to see my recommended models.
-The longest, 36" by 6", full round models are the easiest to use, the most versatile, with more exercises that you can do on them, and the only ones I use in my videos.
+Click here to see many different models.
+The longest, 36" by 6", full round models are the easiest to use, the most versatile and with more exercises that you can do on them.

 If you have back pain in the lumbar spine, or lower back see my lower back foam roller exercises.